Welcome to the Gender Studies subject guide for Indiana University Bloomington

 African American poetry predates the written word and has its roots in a rich oral tradition. shares sonic qualities with Black musical forms like gospel, jazz, blues, hip-hop, and rap, and includes a rich array of poetic sound devices: alliteration, rhyme, anaphora (the repetition of lines or fragments), to name a few.
 Black Poetry can be about any theme or subject, but the Black experience is often at the center of Black Poetry, which is informed by the distinctiveness of Black culture.
 Black Poets often unpack and critiques the systemic oppressions and individual discriminations that they, as Black Americans, have endured, like slavery, segregation, and police brutality.
 Notable writers and movements in Black Poetry are described in the Power of Poetry series of blog posts from the National Museum of African American History and Culture.
 Critics and supporters of the distinction between African American and American literature abound.
 The positions of each side are outlined in this wikipedia article on the subject.

-Brett Hoffman (he/him) - Arts & Humanities Library Assistant
+Brett Hoffman (they/them) - Arts & Humanities Library Assistant

 Wendy Lee Spaček (she/her) - Arts & Humanities Library Assistant